m-daniela/chat-app/Notes/Final/thesis4.md

 To avoid this, the messages are numbered such that the ratchet can store the message keys until they arrive.

-The break-in recovery and resilience roperties are satisfied by the usage of KDF chains.
+The break-in recovery and resilience properties are satisfied by the usage of KDF chains.

 Therefore, these two ratchets form the Double Ratchet algorithm.
 It can be initialized with the secret key from the X3DH  exchange and the associated data will be used as input for encryption and decryption functions.
 The signed ephemeral key and corresponding private key of the recipient can be the initial key pair of the ratchet.